Address: 689 Russell Labs

 Michelle was a Ph.D. student in the Plant Pathology program.
 Her work focuses on gaining a better understanding of the pathogen Pseudoperonospora humuli, causing hop downy mildew, as it exists in Wisconsin.
 Some of Michelle’s objectives include testing WI pathogen populations for resistance to mefenoxam and using temperature data to predict the emergence of this systemic pathogen in the spring.
 Overall, Michelle’s goal is to improve downy mildew disease management in Wisconsin hops.
 Prior to joining the lab, Michelle spent a little over a year with the New York State Integrated Pest Management program working primarily with tree fruit IPM.
 In her free time Michelle enjoys skiing, cross-stitch, and perusing antique stores.

 B.S.
 Biology – State University of New York at Geneseo, 2011

 Katie was a PhD student in the Department of Plant Pathology and an MS student in the Biometry program in the Department of Statistics.
 Her research combines precision agriculture, remote sensing, and old school plant pathology to develop disease management tools.
 Katie’s work is the development of hyperspectral reflectance and imaging systems for use in potato as real time, aerial based, early disease detection systems, and the investigation of how these tools can be used to further understanding of metabolic changes that occur due to late blight infection before visual symptoms appear.
 Additionally, Katie uses spatio-temporal modeling to understand regional late blight disease dynamics and spore dispersal.

 Education: Ph.D.
-Plant Pathology – University of Wisconsin-Madison, ongoing
+Plant Pathology – University of Wisconsin-Madison, 2019

 M.S.
 Biometry – University of Wisconsin-Madison, 2019